ibm-cloud-docs/containers/cs_ingress.md

 **Private VLAN-only classic clusters:**

 1. Configure your own [DNS service that is available on your private network](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/){: external}.
 2. Create a custom domain through your DNS provider.
-If the apps that you want Ingress to expose are in different namespaces in one cluster, register the custom domain as a wildcard domain, such as `*.custom_domain.net`.
+If the apps that you want Ingress to expose are in different namespaces in one cluster, register the custom domain as a wildcard domain, such as `*.custom_domain.net`. **Version 1.20 or later**: Note that Ingress URLs must be 130 characters or fewer.
 3. Using your private DNS service, map your custom domain to the portable private IP addresses of the ALBs by adding the IP addresses as A records.
 To find the portable private IP addresses of the ALBs, run `ibmcloud ks ingress alb get --alb <private_alb_ID>` for each ALB. </br>

 **Private and public VLAN classic clusters:**

 1. Create a custom domain.
 To register your custom domain, work with your Domain Name Service (DNS) provider or [{{site.data.keyword.cloud_notm}} DNS](/docs/dns?topic=dns-getting-started).
 If the apps that you want Ingress to expose are in different namespaces in one cluster, register the custom domain as a wildcard domain, such as `*.custom_domain.net`.
-Note that domains are limited to 255 characters or fewer.
+Note that domains are limited to 255 characters or fewer in Kubernetes version 1.19 or earlier, and 130 characters or fewer in Kubernetes version 1.20 or later.
 2. Map your custom domain to the portable private IP addresses of the ALBs by adding the IP addresses as A records.
 To find the portable private IP addresses of the ALBs, run `ibmcloud ks ingress alb get --alb  <private_alb_ID>` for each ALB.
 </br>